-Lifeline Data Centers engineered a system that is redundant, scalable, and can be easily isolated in the event of a failure in the local electrical grid.
-The system is composed of redundant energy feeds, uninterruptible power supplies, solar power, repurposed diesel engines and generators, automated bus transfer equipment and uninterruptible power supplies… able to sustain both their Data Center’s critical systems and all of their clients in the event of an extensive grid outage.
+Thanks to the new power distribution system, Lifeline Data Centers’ Indianapolis location is now redundant, continuously maintainable, scalable and can be easily isolated in the event of a failure in the local electrical grid.
+Their custom system is composed of redundant energy feeds, a 4-megawatt solar power array, uninterruptible power supplies, diesel generators and automated bus transfer equipment.

 U.S. Patent No. 10,243,397 Abstract